 Supply costs are costs related to the cost of purchasing and producing water.
-The District has two sources of water: groundwater and imported water from the Calleguas Municipal Water District.
-Each source of supply is allocated evenly across all customer classes proportionately to their percentage of total water usage.
+The District has one source of water: imported water from the Calleguas Municipal Water District.
 Since all Supply costs are allocated evenly, all customer classes and tiers have the same Supply unit cost.
-Based on Table 5-12, the Supply unit cost is \$1.36 per hcf.
+Based on Table 5-12, the Supply unit cost is \$3.46 per hcf.

 Base Delivery costs are the operating and capital costs associated with delivering water to all customers at a constant average rate of use - also known as serving customers under average daily demand conditions.
 Therefore, Base Delivery costs are divided between all units of water irrespective of customer classes or tiers.
-Based on Table 5-12, the Base Delivery unit cost is \$0.71 per hcf.
+Based on Table 5-12, the Base Delivery unit cost is \$0.79 per hcf.